tuningfolk/SQLite-from-C/README.md

 | Key purpose          | used for routing              | paired with value   |
 | Stores values?       | No                            | Yes                 |

+Every leaf node has the same depth.
+Each node will correspond to one page.
+The root node will exist in page 0.
+The root node will exist in page 0.
+Child pointers simply be the page number that contains the child node. (???)

+Every node takes up exactly one page, even it's not full.

 ## Jargon